 A frozen shoulder is shoulder pain that leads to stiffness of your shoulder.
 Often the pain and stiffness are present all the time.

 The capsule of the shoulder joint is made of strong tissue (ligaments) that hold the shoulder bones to each other.
-When the capsule becomes inflamed, the shoulder bones cannot move freely in the joint.
+When the capsule becomes inflamed, it becomes stiff and the shoulder bones cannot move freely in the joint.
 This condition is called frozen shoulder.

 Frozen shoulder may develop with no known cause.
 It can also occur in people who: